we-web-al/appfront-test/README.md

+### ALL THE CHANGES MADE AND THE EXPLANATION FOR EACH CHANGE IS IN THE Documentation.md

 ### Laravel Developer Test Task

 You are provided with a small Laravel application that displays a list of products and individual product details.
 Additionally, the application includes an admin interface for editing products, or alternatively, products can be edited using a command-line command.